“Search is still our biggest moonshot, but that moon keeps on moving.”

 What Does AI Chat-Based Search Mean for SEO?

-Is the introduction of interactive chatbots in search the death of SEO?
+Is the existence of interactive chatbots in search the death of SEO?
 Not at all, but it inevitably means the way we do SEO and content will change.

-For one thing, in both cases, Google and Bing, chat is being introduced very gradually and for a minority of specialized queries.
+For one thing, in both cases, Google and Bing, chat has been introduced very gradually and for a minority of specialized queries.
 There are at least two likely reasons for this:

 1. Chat-generated answers are expensive, requiring a great deal of computing power.